raspdevpy/ccdoc/guide/Message/sendWebhook.md

 # $sendWebhook
-Sends a webhook message using their id and token
+sends a webhook message using their id and token

 #### Usage: `$sendWebhook[webhookID;webhookToken;message;return message id (yes/no) optional;username (optional);avatar (optional)]`